forestpeas/Algorithms/Algorithms/LeetCode/Notes/cheat sheet.md

 **268. Missing Number**: Given an array containing n distinct numbers taken from 0, 1, 2, ..., n, find the one that is missing from the array.

 Calculate sum=0+1+2+3+...+n, and the sum of the array, then return their difference.

+**279. Perfect Squares**: Given a positive integer n, find the least number of perfect square numbers (for example, 1, 4, 9, 16, ...) which sum to n.

+Recursion + Memoization.
+Choose larger square numbers prior to smaller ones.

 **283. Move Zeroes**: Given an array `nums`, write a function to move all 0's to the end of it while maintaining the relative order of the non-zero elements.